 Most people think of statutory rape as a sexual activity involving an adult and a child below the "age of consent."
 Minors below the age of consent cannot agree to have sex with an adult (unless they are legally married).
 So, any form of sexual activity involving an adult and a minor may violate the law.
 This is true even when the child seems to consent to the act.

 Today, statutory rape may also relate to the offender's position or relationship to the victim.
 Many states ban sexual conduct between persons when a power imbalance in the relationship implies coercion.
 This will include situations that involve a parent and child or a teacher and student.

-While the crime is popularly called statutory rape, many states don't use that term officially but instead classify it as sexual assault, corruption of a minor, or carnal knowledge of a child.
-Most laws on this subject are state rather than federal ones.
+While such crimes are often called statutory rape, many states do not use that term but instead classify the crime as sexual assault, rape, sexual battery, corruption of a minor, or carnal knowledge of a child.
+These laws tend to vary from state to state.

 No Requirement of Force